AnandhiRamaiah/AzIntegrationServices/integration-services.md

 ### Topics

-- Provides an endpoint where the Source sends events
+- Provides an endpoint where the Source sends Events

-- The publisher creates the event grid topic, and decides whether an event source needs one topic or more than one topic
+- The publisher creates the *Event Grid **Topic***, and decides whether an event source needs one topic or more than one topic

-- A Topic is used for a collection of related events.
+- A *Topic* is used for a collection of related events.
 To respond to certain types of events, subscribers decide which topics to subscribe to

-- **System topics**
+- **System Topics**

   - Built-in topics provided by Azure services
   - Azure Storage, Azure Event Hubs and Azure Service Bus

-- **Custom topics**
+- **Custom Topics**

   - application and third-party topics
   - Create Topics according to Modules